Property Tax Relief Programs

 There are no age requirements for this program.
 It is only applicable for 3 years and each application must be approved annually by the Board of Assessors.
 This is a deferral for people experiencing financial hardship and the application must be accompanied by supporting financial documentation.
 This documentation will remain private and will not become a public record.
 This program is intended only as a temporary aid, and deferred taxes accrue interest at a rate of 4% interest per year.
 If you have a mortgage, the bank will need to sign off on your deferral application before the Board of Assessor’s review.
 Upon approval, the homeowner must enter into a written tax deferral and recovery agreement which will then be recorded as lien at the Registry of Deeds.
 There is a $75.00 filing fee associated with this recording.

-MA Circuit Breaker Credit
+MA Senior Circuit Breaker Tax Credit